Flash memory

+NOR flash is known for its direct random access capabilities, making it apt for executing code directly.
+Its architecture allows for individual byte access, facilitating faster read speeds compared to NAND flash.
+NAND flash memory operates with a different architecture, relying on a serial access approach.
+This makes NAND suitable for high-density data storage, but less efficient for random access tasks.
+NAND flash is often employed in scenarios where cost-effective, high-capacity storage is crucial, such as in USB drives, memory cards, and solid-state drives (SSDs).

+The primary differentiator lies in their use cases and internal structures.
+NOR flash is optimal for applications requiring quick access to individual bytes, as in embedded systems for program execution.
+NAND flash, on the other hand, shines in scenarios demanding cost-effective, high-capacity storage with sequential data access.

 Flash memory is used in computers, PDAs, digital audio players, digital cameras, mobile phones, synthesizers, video games, scientific instrumentation, industrial robotics, and medical electronics.
-Flash memory has fast read access time, but it is not as fast as static RAM or ROM.
-In portable devices, it is preferred to use flash memory because of its mechanical shock resistance since mechanical drives are more prone to mechanical damage.
+Flash memory has a fast read access time but is not as fast as static RAM or ROM.
+In portable devices, it is preferred to use flash memory because of its mechanical shock resistance, since mechanical drives are more prone to mechanical damage.

 Because erase cycles are slow, the large block sizes used in flash memory erasing give it a significant speed advantage over non-flash EEPROM when writing large amounts of data.
-As of 2019, flash memory costs much less than byte-programmable EEPROM and had become the dominant memory type wherever a system required a significant amount of non-volatile solid-state storage.
-EEPROMs, however, are still used in applications that require only small amounts of storage, as in serial presence detect.
+As of 2019, flash memory costs much less than byte-programmable EEPROM and has become the dominant memory type wherever a system required a significant amount of non-volatile solid-state storage.
+EEPROMs, however, are still used in applications that require only small amounts of storage, e.g. in SPD implementations on computer-memory modules.

 Flash memory packages can use die stacking with through-silicon vias and several dozen layers of 3D TLC NAND cells (per die) simultaneously to achieve capacities of up to 1 tebibyte per package using 16 stacked dies and an integrated flash controller as a separate die inside the package.